ElektraInitiative/libelektra/doc/decisions/transformations.md

 2. Use change tracking to detect whether something has changed, replacing the `keyNeedsSync` flag.

-3. For key name transformations - require that plugins set a meta key (e.g. `meta:/elektra/visiblename`) with the name before the transformation in the `kdbSet` phase.
+3. For key name transformations - require that transformation plugins set a metakey (e.g. `meta:/elektra/runtimename`) with the runtime name before they do any transformations in the `kdbSet` phase.
-   This _must not_ be done if the meta key already exists, i.e. another plugin already tranformed it beforehand.
+   This _must not_ be done if this metakey already exists, i.e. another plugin already tranformed it beforehand.
-   This allows notification and changetracking functionality to work with the "Elektra-visible" name of the key.
+   This allows notification and change tracking functionality to work determine and work with the runtime name of the key.

 ## Decision